CSC 234 Data Visualization

 Read any assigned readings

-Our textbook is mainly a reference book of good design principles, and as
+Our textbook is a great reference book of good design principles, and I'll

 though it as much as I have -- it's a great book!
-There will, however,
+There will also

 be other readings that I hand out in class.
 Be sure to keep up with those